anthonyrorozco/surfs_up/README.md

 ### December Analysis
-- The findings for December were a little less tropical for surfing shop weather, but still fairly good..
+- The results for December were less tropical for surfing shop weather, but still rather good.
 - Average temperature of 71
 - Minimum temperature of 56
 - Maximum temperature of 83